 If the Customer plans to contract with Xcel Energy to operate or maintain the Customer's Interconnection Facilities, specific design considerations may be required that go beyond the minimum technical requirements described in this document.
 To ensure the safety of Xcel Energy personnel and to minimize the opportunity for human error, the Customer may be required to use certain Xcel Energy design standards and criteria or certain approved equipment manufacturers which may include but are not limited to: control panel layouts, ground grid designs, personal ground attachments placed in approved locations, electrical clearances, and lighting of the electrical equipment for night operating.
 The Customer will pay for the training of Xcel Energy personnel, if required, to operate and maintain this Customer-owned equipment.
 The Customer will be required to maintain their own stock of any necessary spare/emergency parts and make them available to Xcel Energy maintenance personnel or contract employees.

 All equipment, whether provided by Xcel Energy or the Customer, whose operation or failure can result in the separation of an Xcel Energy System, must conform to the technical specifications of this Guideline.
-All Xcelowned or -operated equipment or devices must be accessible at all times to Xcel Energy personnel.

 H. Operation Subject To Transmission Operator